 Step 5: Add Any Project-Specific Patterns

-Beyond the standard templates, add patterns specific to your own project โ perhaps a local database file, generated documentation, or test output folders unique to how your project is structured.
+Beyond the standard templates, add whatever's specific to your own project: a local database file, generated documentation, or test output folders unique to how it's structured.

 Step 6: Save and Commit the File

-Save the combined content as a file named exactly .gitignore in your repository's root directory, then commit it โ ideally as one of the very first commits in a new repository, before any files matching your ignore patterns get accidentally committed.
+Save the combined content as a file named exactly .gitignore in your repository's root directory, then commit it.
+Do this as one of the first commits in a new repository, ideally before anything matching your ignore patterns slips in by accident.

 Step 7: Untrack Any Already-Committed Files

-If files matching your new patterns were already committed before you added .gitignore, adding the pattern alone won't remove them from tracking.
-Run:
+If files matching your new patterns were already committed before .gitignore existed, adding the pattern alone won't pull them out of tracking.
+Run this instead:

 git rm --cached -r node_modules